PHONICS AND EARLY READING

 As children become more confident with their sounds and spelling words they will move away from using their Fred Fingers and instead rely on sounding out in their head.

 Following Ditty books children continue to read groups of books that have been specially written to support progress through the scheme.
-These books follow their own colour scheme and do not tie in with the home/school reading books scheme.

 Each colour band contains 10 main books, with extra books to support non-fiction reading as well.
 Children are taught to read the 'green' and 'red' words at the beginning of each book, before checking understanding using the 'vocab check' page.
 The children also talk about the upcoming story to make links to their own experiences before reading the book, usually 3 times.
 The first time is to practise decoding the words, the second time is to practise expression and the third time is to read for comprehension.
 Each book focuses on a particular sound or set of sounds, allowing the children to practise the sounds that they have been learning most recently.
 Adults will move their group through the books, picking and choosing books that they feel will best support the learning of their group.

 Research has shown that incorporating nonsense words into teaching reading can be an effective way to establish blending and segmenting skills.
 However it is important to ensure that children understand that they are reading nonsense words (and why) so that they are not confused by trying to read the words for meaning.
 By reading nonsense words children develop their ability to decode individual sounds and then blend them together to read.
 They are an indicator of early reading skills and work as a quick, reliable and valid way of assessing children.
-However reading nonsense words is only a small part of the Read, Write Inc. phonics teaching.